csi4999-mims/documentation/Master Documentation/README.md

 ##### Preconditions

-A report has been submitted by the Concerned Citizen and has the status “on hold”
+A report has been submitted by the Concerned Citizen and has the status "on hold".

 ##### Postconditions

-The report is approved, has the status “in progress”, and is now displayed in the application to the Concerned Citizens to view
+The report is approved, has the status "in progress", and is now displayed in the application to the Concerned Citizens to view

 #### 6.2.3 Contract C03: categorizeReport